 The two-day workshop Experimental Food Design for Sustainable Futures experiments with food as bio-design material and an accessible starting point from which to explore values, concerns and imaginaries associated with food-tech futures and climate resilience.
-Participants share food boundary objects, engage in foraging walk-shops, co-design scenarios and collages, and propose diverse imaginative approaches for how to nurture transformations towards sustainable futures.
+Participants share food boundary objects, engage in foraging walks, work with diverse food design props, co-designed scenarios and propose diverse imaginative approaches for how to nurture transformations towards sustainable futures.

-The two workshop days are thematically intertwined and have been carefully designed to be complementary: the fantastic food futures imaginaries co-created on day one lay the groundwork for thinking about plausible more-than-human food practices on day two.
-The workshop outcomes are now being compiled into a collaborative More-than-Human Food Futures Cookbook; also on the brew is a special issue on Experimental Food Design for Sustainable Futures with contributions from workshop participants.
+The two workshop days are thematically intertwined and carefully designed to be complementary: the fantastic food futures imaginaries co-created on day one lay the groundwork for thinking about plausible more-than-human food practices on day two.

-The workshop organised by the Feeding Food Futures (FFF) collective and collaborators takes place in July 2020, at the Designing Interactive Systems (DIS) conference.
-The workshop is part of a long-term experimental design research practice of the FFF collective that activates food as a research subject, object, context; as tangible bio-design material.
+The workshop, organised by the Feeding Food Futures (FFF) collective and collaborators, took place in July 2020, at the Designing Interactive Systems (DIS) conference.
+The workshop is part of a long-term experimental design research practice of the FFF collective that activates food as a research subject, object and context, and a tangible bio-design material.
 Starting from food as an everyday practice and concern that is highly problematic from the socio-ecological sustainability perspective, the FFF’s objective is to support collective imaginations of societal transformation, and thereby better understand how to support profound and meaningful change.